-- The scheme will not entail any in-stream works. - Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water will be detailed in the SEMP and adhered to on site. - No discharges into any watercourses or drainage systems are permitted.
-Appropriate containment measures must be in place to prevent any loss of construction materials into the water environment. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
-All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills must be logged and reported.
-In the event of any spills into the water environment, all works must stop and the incident must be reported to the project manager and the BEAR Scotland Environmental Team.
-SEPA must be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - All plant and equipment must be regularly inspected for any signs of damage and leaks.
-A checklist must be present to make sure that the checks have been carried out. - Storage of hazardous materials, oil and fuel containers should be distanced more than 10m away from any watercourses. - If required, a designated refuelling area must be identified.
-Fuel bowsers should be stored on an impermeable area and be fully bunded.
-This should be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel must be used, and drip trays must be in place.
-Care must be taken to reduce the chance of spillages.
-Spill kits must be quickly accessible to capture any spills should they occur.
-The ground / stone around the site of a spill must be removed, double bagged and taken off site as special contaminated waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and must have bunding with a capacity of 110%.
-If these are not bunded then drip trays should also be supplied beneath the equipment with a capacity of 110%.
+- concrete pouring and repairs.
+The integrity of the containment system will be checked frequently (at least daily), and should containment fail, operations will cease immediately, and necessary repairs undertaken. - Wastewater from hydro demolition works is considered a trade effluent, and as such discharge of this into the water environment (including groundwater) is subject to authorisation.
+A method to appropriately capture, treat (to remove suspended solids to an acceptable level and neutralise the high pH), and/or dispose of the wastewater will be devised by the sub-contractor and appropriate consenting will be in place (if required). - Where alternative methods on treatment and disposal of wastewater are proposed, these methods will first be confirmed with regulators (SEPA), and BEAR Scotland NW Environment Team will be advised. - Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water will be detailed in the SEMP and adhered to on site. - No discharges into any watercourses or drainage systems will be permitted.
+Appropriate containment measures will be in place to prevent any loss of construction materials into the water environment. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
+All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills will be logged and reported.
+In the event of any spills into the water environment, all works will stop and the incident will be reported to the project manager and the BEAR Scotland Environmental Team.
+SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - All plant and equipment will be regularly inspected for any signs of damage and leaks.
+A checklist will be present to make sure that the checks have been carried out. - Storage of hazardous materials, oil and fuel containers will be distanced more than 10m away from any watercourses. - If required, a designated refuelling area will be identified.
+Fuel bowsers will be stored on an impermeable area and be fully bunded.
+This will be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel will be used, and drip trays in place.
+Care will be taken to reduce the chance of spillages.
+Spill kits will be quickly accessible to capture any spills should they occur.
+The ground / stone around the site of a spill will be removed, double bagged and taken off site as special waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
+If these are not bunded then drip trays will also be supplied beneath the equipment with a capacity of 110%.